KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/1-overview.md

 ### Using references

-The reference documentation for the `catalog` package is located in [Reference](../reference/modules/catalog-models/app-configuration).
+The reference documentation for the `kam` package and the official Kusion Modules is located in [Reference](../reference).

-If you are using the `catalog` package out of the box, the reference documentation provides a comprehensive view for each schema involved, including all the attribute names and description, their types, default value if any, and whether a particular attribute is required or not.
+If you are using them out of the box, the reference documentation provides a comprehensive view for each schema involved, including all the attribute names and description, their types, default value if any, and whether a particular attribute is required or not.
 There will also be an example attached to each schema reference.

 We will also deep dive into some common examples in the upcoming sections.